hugomn/hugomagalhaes.com/src/pages/blog/book-review-factfulness.en.md

 ---
 title: 'The world is not that bad!
-Book review: Factfullness'
+Book review: Factfulness'
 date: '2021-01-10'
 layout: post
 draft: false